 AIOps is an emerging buzzword, short for "Artificial Intelligence for IT Operations".
 As with Cloud, Edge Computing, or any other buzzword you can think of, every vendor has its own definition.
 But when you cut through all the marketing, what really is AIOps?

-As AIMS is a vendor selling an AIOps solution, it naturally has its own definition.
+As AIMS is a vendor selling AIOps technology, it naturally has its own definition.
 Like every other vendor, the Very Official Marketing Definition of AIOps can be summed up as "AIOps is what AIMS sells.
-Now please shovel sacks of cash in the general direction of the AIMS sales team."
+Now please shovel sacks of cash💰 in the general direction of the AIMS sales team."

 More importantly, this blog aims to answer what value AIOps has to real-world IT practitioners, and will even address the omnipresent boogeyman of the robots coming for our jobs.

 What is AIOps?

 Artificial Intelligence for IT Operations, is a term coined by Gartner.
 AIOps applies and is powered by two core technologies that continue to go through a riveting pace of development - Big Data and Machine Learning (ML).
 Down to a single phrase, effective AIOps is a digital assistant for systems administrators.
 Think Siri, or Alexa.
 Instead of turning lightbulbs on, randomly buying stuff for you from Amazon, or playing the wrong song, AIOps is about being a digital assistant for your data center.

 In most cases, "Artificial Intelligence" is anything but intelligent.
 This is not exactly a secret.
 Apple Maps still randomly tells people to do crazy things like drive off bridges, or get lost in the desert, even 8 years after the first snarky news reports emerged.
 Letting AI anywhere near our precious mission-critical workloads sounds like pure lunacy!